mercedes-benz/acentrik/sdk/CONSUME_DOWNLOAD.md

-# Quickstart: Consume downloadable asset Flow (Fixed Rate Exchange)
+# Quickstart: Consume downloadable asset Flow

-This quickstart describes consuming downloadable asset flow.

-It focuses on ConsumerA's experience as a consumer
+This describes the flow when consuming a downloadable asset, focusing on ConsumerA's experience as a Data Consumer on Acentrik Data Marketplace:

 Here are the steps:

 1. Setup
-2. ConsumerA buys datatoken (Fixed) / request datatoken from dispenser (Free)
+2. ConsumerA buys datatoken (Fixed-rate) / request datatoken from dispenser (Free)
 3. ConsumerA pay datatoken for the service
 4. ConsumerA downloads asset